 Declining market and acquisition by Japan Tobacco

-The Belfast factory was closed in 1988.
-700 jobs were lost, and production was relocated to Ballymena in County Antrim.
+The Belfast factory was closed with the loss of 700 jobs in 1988.
+Production was relocated to Ballymena in County Antrim.

 A cigar factory in Port Talbot, Wales was closed with the loss of 370 jobs in 1994.